bradeneast/bradeneast.com/src/code/schwifty/body.md

 <video autoplay playsinline loop muted src="/_assets/images/schwifty/speedDemo.mp4"></video>

 ## How does Schwifty solve this problem?
 Schwifty acheives crazy-fast speeds by preloading and caching same-origin pages.
 It essentially ~lazy-loads~ *lazy-preloads* links as they scroll into view.
 When a link is clicked, the content is swapped out and navigation happens.
-Then Schwifty emits the appropriate events and runs the `onload` callback, which allows for the CSS-animated page transitions you see on this site.

 Finally, Schwifty is built for the lightest possible client-side load.
-That's why it's only ***1.1kb minified and gzipped***.
+That's why <em data-tooltip="Minified and gzipped, of course">**it's only 1.1kb**</em>.

 ## Technologies